arduino/docs-content/content/arduino-cloud/03.cloud-interface/00.sketches/sketches.md

 - Credentials stored on NVS: Boards can now securely store network settings in Non-Volatile Storage (NVS), removing them from the sketch (secrets.h).
 - Over-the-Air (OTA) communication: Enables the possibility to provide network configuration settings via Bluetooth (BLE).

 The `thingProperties.h` will be generated accordingly to the provisioning mechanism, so if the board has been registered using the provisioning 2.0, the `thingProperties.h` file will automatically have the NetworkConfigurator component enabled.
 A board registered with Provisioning 2.0 includes `Arduino_NetworkConfigurator.h` in the generated `thingProperties.h` file.
+For more information about device provisioning have a look [here.](https://docs.arduino.cc/arduino-cloud/hardware/device-provisioning/)

 ### How the NetworkConfigurator works